sheharyarIshfaq/pixen/README.md

 ## Usage

+1. Sign in to your account (or create a new one)
-1. Enter a detailed description of the image you want to create in the text area
+2. Enter a detailed description of the image you want to create in the text area
-2. Click the "Generate Image" button
+3. Click the "Generate Image" button
-3. Wait a few seconds for the AI to process your request
+4. Wait a few seconds for the AI to process your request
-4. View your generated image
+5. View your generated image
-5. Click the download button to save the image to your device
+6. Click the download button to save the image to your device

+## Authentication

+Pixen uses [Clerk](https://clerk.com/) for user authentication and management.
+This provides:

+- **Secure Authentication**: Industry-standard security practices
+- **Multiple Sign-in Methods**: Email/password, social logins, and more
+- **User Management**: User profiles and account settings
+- **Protected Routes**: Only authenticated users can generate images
+- **API Protection**: Backend routes are secured against unauthorized access

+The authentication flow is seamlessly integrated into the application:
+- Users must sign in to generate images
+- The Sign In button replaces the Generate button for unauthenticated users
+- API routes are protected to ensure only authenticated users can generate images

 ## Project Structure